 - Be sure that you carefully inspect your property to note any downed lines, leaks or damage to your home that may make it unsafe.
 If this is the case, contact a licensed Texas inspector to check for damage to the structure of your home before entering

 - Know how to initiate an insurance claim before you ever need to.
 Should you suffer damage from a storm, for fastest service call TWIA’s 24-hour claims call center at 800-788-8247, contact your agent, or file a claim on twia.org.
 If necessary, make minor temporary repairs to protect your property from further loss, keeping receipts for any work completed

 - Take plenty of pictures of any and all damage to your property and home.
 Any immediate repairs or necessary costs should be recorded and provided to your insurance agent for consideration

 - Any food that may have come into contact with floodwater should be disposed of.
 This also applies to food that may have spoiled or become contaminated

 - Turn off the electricity to your home if your appliances are plugged in and getting wet

 - Make sure to check with local authorities before using any city water in the event it may be contaminated

 Studies show that schools are an ideal place for children to learn disaster preparedness skills and that hazard education increases awareness and knowledge of protective behaviors.
-There have been documented instances where children have used the knowledge they obtained from an educational program to help save lives in their communities.

 Feel free to download our activity packets and print them for your students.